JosephineJohnson/rdss-archivematica/compose/README.md

 Service Sets
 -------------

-There are currently three service sets defined:
+There are currently two service sets defined:

 1. [dev](dev), which defines the main Archivematica services and supporting web server, db, etc, suitable for use in a development environment.
-1. [example-shib](example-shib), which demonstrates Shibboleth integration, providing two demo applications, and Shibboleth Service Providers (SP) and an Identity Provider (IdP) with backing LDAP service.
 1. [am-shib](am-shib), which wraps the Archivematica services in the [dev](dev) service set in Shibboleth authentication, with an integrated SP and example IdP.

-These service sets are defined by [docker-compose.dev.yml](docker-compose.dev.yml), [docker-compose.example-shib.yml](docker-compose.example-shib.yml) and [docker-compose.am-shib.yml](docker-compose.am-shib.yml), respectively.
+These service sets are defined by [docker-compose.dev.yml](docker-compose.dev.yml) and [docker-compose.am-shib.yml](docker-compose.am-shib.yml), respectively.
 You can use the [COMPOSE_FILE](https://docs.docker.com/compose/reference/envvars/) environment variable to set which `docker-compose` file or files you wish to use.

 To just configure the Archivematica dev environment, use